fmxsh/f3c/f3c-spec.md

 ### Basic standalone tokens

-All of the syntax, without exception, is built using these _basic tokens_.
+All of the syntax, without exception, is built using these four _basic tokens_.

 | Label        | description                                     |
 | ------------ | ----------------------------------------------- |